HL7/fhir-us-mcc/input/pagecontent/StructureDefinition-MCCCareTeam-intro.md

 * MCCCareTeam.participant slice for Patient and set to must support
 * MCCCareTeam.participant slice for RelatedPerson (caregiver) and set to must support

-Comments are welcome with respect to the pragmatic use of the "Must Support" rules defined on these elements.